icloud-photos-downloader/icloud_photos_downloader/docs/index.md

-# icloudpd documentation!
+# iCloud Photos Downloader

-`icloudpd` is a tool to download all your iCloud photos to local storage
+A command-line tool to download all your iCloud photos to local storage

 ```{toctree}
 size